 It’s around 33 km from the popular city of Split, making Bol one of the most popular day trips from Split.
 So many people head out from Split to go island hopping, and Bol is a popular destination on many Croatian island-hopping itineraries.

-How to Get to Bol from Split, Croatia
+How to Get to from Split to Bol

 Also, since this direct service is so limited, you should definitely book your tickets in advance as they do sell out.